MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/wdfcommonbuffer/nf-wdfcommonbuffer-wdfcommonbuffercreate.md

 On computers with x86-based, x64-based, and Itanium-based processors, cached memory is enabled.
 On computers with ARM or ARM 64-based processors, the operating system does not automatically enable cached memory for all devices.
 The system relies on the ACPI_CCA method for each device to determine whether the device is cache-coherent.

 The DMA enabler object that the <i>DmaEnabler</i> parameter of <b>WdfCommonBufferCreate</b> specifies becomes the parent object for the new common buffer object.
 The driver cannot change this parent, and the <b>ParentObject</b> member of the <a href="/windows-hardware/drivers/ddi/wdfobject/ns-wdfobject-_wdf_object_attributes">WDF_OBJECT_ATTRIBUTES</a> structure must be <b>NULL</b>.
 The framework deletes each common buffer object when it deletes the parent DMA enabler object.
+Alternatively, you can delete the common buffer object explicitly by calling WdfObjectDelete.

 For more information about common buffers, see <a href="/windows-hardware/drivers/wdf/using-common-buffers">Using Common Buffers</a>.